 The economic bust of Ireland’s whiskey industry, and the subsequent revival we’re experiencing today, was only part of the tour.
 Our guide also gave us insight into parts of Irish culture, such as how the tradition of the Irish wake, in which loved ones watch over the deceased’s body from death until burial, is inextricably linked to the island’s love of whiskey.
 Back before modern (aka: safe) distilling methods were widely available, many Irish were poisoned from drinking homemade poitin (clear, unaged whiskey; basically moonshine), with the victims falling into a lifeless-like coma.
 According to the story our guide told, it took a few poor souls being buried alive before they realized you could wake-up from poitin poisoning, and the victims weren’t in fact dead.
 Just in case, the tradition of keeping watch over the body of the deceased was developed to prevent others from being buried alive.
 Whether it’s 100% true or not, it made a great story on our tour!

 Of course, a whiskey tour isn’t anything without a tasting, and we finished up our time at the Irish Whiskey Museum with a tasting of four different brands of whiskey: Glendalough, Powers, The Irishman, and Tullamore Dew.
-Throughout the tasting, our guide helped us identify the different flavours in each, and helped us figure out our personal taste preferences, and what kind of whiskey we should buy or order when on our own.
+Throughout the tasting, our guide helped us identify the different flavors in each, and helped us figure out our personal taste preferences, and what kind of whiskey we should buy or order when on our own.

 The combined history lesson (which used figurines, videos, and our guide’s stories) and tasting made this a great option for those who are interested in learning more about Irish whiskey, but aren’t sure where to start.